polakowo/vectorbt/README.md

 266 ms ± 7.26 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

 Each vectorbt class is a subclass of `np.ndarray` with a custom set of methods optimized for working with time series data.
 For example, the `Signals` class is a binary NumPy array supporting advanced binary operations.
-Each calculation is Numba compiled: sometimes Numba operations are slightly slower than vectorized NumPy, but having an arsenal full of Numba functions makes possible re-using these functions inside of custom Numba code.
+Most of those operations are Numba compiled: sometimes Numba operations are slightly slower than vectorized NumPy, but having an arsenal full of Numba functions makes possible re-using these functions inside of custom Numba code.
 Moreover, each class stricly accepts a 2-dimensional array, where first axis is index (time) and second axis are columns (features), and provides standardized methods for processing 2-dimensional data along first axis.
 Thus, similar to a `pd.DataFrame`, one can do a single operation to transform tons of columns simultaneously.
 This, for example, is the magic behind backtesting thousands of window combinations at once.

 For more details, check [tests](tests/Modules.ipynb).